markbuckle/RubyOnRailsTutorial/README.md

    Also add this line to your code in the tbody: <% if friend.user == current_user %>

+<h3>Controllers</h3>

+Controllers play a crucial role in the MVC (Model-View-Controller) architecture.
+They:
+1) **Handle Requests:** Controllers are responsible for handling incoming HTTP requests.
+When a request is made to your application, the router determines which controller and action to use.
+The controller then processes the request and prepares the appropriate response.
+2) **Interact with Models:** Controllers often interact with models to retrieve or save data.
+For example, when a user submits a form, the controller might create a new record in the database using a model.
+3) **Render Views:** After processing the request and interacting with models, controllers render views to generate the HTML (or other formats like JSON, XML) that is sent back to the user’s browser.
+The view templates are responsible for displaying the data to the user.
+4) **Manages Sessions and Cookies:** Controllers can manage sessions and cookies to store data between requests.
+This is useful for things like user authentication, where you need to keep track of a user’s login state1.
+5) **Handle Filters and Callbacks:** Controllers can use filters and callbacks to execute code before, after, or around actions.
+This is useful for tasks like authentication, logging, or modifying request parameters.
+6) **Error Handling:** Controllers can handle exceptions that occur during request processing, ensuring that your application can gracefully handle errors and provide meaningful feedback to users.

 [Link to the tutorial video](https://www.youtube.com/watch?v=fmyvWz5TUWg)